pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 But running turtle in the browser has always been compromised.

 The original turtle module is built on Tkinter, Python's standard GUI toolkit.
-Tkinter doesn't exist in the browser—there's no underlying Tk/Tcl runtime, no native window system, no event loop that integrates with the browser's execution model.
+Tkinter doesn't exist in the browser, there's no underlying Tk/Tcl runtime, no native window system, no event loop that integrates with the browser's execution model.
 This forces browser-based Python environments to reimplement turtle from scratch.

 Existing implementations like [Basthon](https://basthon.fr/), [Trinket](https://trinket.io/) and [Skulpt-based environments](https://skulpt.org/) provide *subsets* of the turtle API.
 They work for simple demos: draw a square, make a spiral.
 But try anything interactive like keyboard-controlled games, mouse-driven drawing, real-time animations and the experience falls apart.